-There are 3 phases to ME which require different approaches.
+This approach believes there are 3 phases to ME which require different techniques.
 The first phase requires rest, the second phase involves calming down an overstimulated system (eg better sleep, meditation), and the third phase involves reintegration into normal life (more emphasis on pacing).

 Read more: Bouncing the Boundaries